nechry/bWAPP-Docker/README.md

 # bWAPP-Docker ![bWAPP](bWAPP/images/bee_1.png)

-This Docker image is specifically created for the bWAPP application version 2.2, which serves as a learning and demonstration platform for various web application vulnerabilities.
+This Docker image is specifically created for the [bWAPP](http://www.itsecgames.com/) application version 2.2, which serves as a learning and demonstration platform for various web application vulnerabilities.

 ## Why?

-Installing and configuring PHP based web apps can be quite time consuming as you need to install various packages like PHP, Apache, MySQL etc...
+Installing and configuring PHP-based web apps can be quite time-consuming as you need to install various packages like PHP, Apache, MySQL, etc...
-This Docker image eliminates(automates;) this tedious process and provides you with a click and run solution that will provide you with a bWAPP instance in a few seconds.
+This Docker image eliminates(automates;) this tedious process and provides you with a click-and-run solution that will provide you with a bWAPP instance in a few seconds.

-Others Docker already exist for bWAPP, but they contains netcat-openbsd instead of netcat-traditional for revers shell.
+Other Dockers already exist for bWAPP, but they contain netcat-openbsd instead of netcat-traditional for a reverse shell.
 I just swapped the two packages.

 ## Setup